The Global Damages Review: Australia

 Myer involved claims brought by shareholders who acquired shares in Myer Holdings Ltd, a public company listed on the ASX, in reliance on profit forecast announcements Myer made to the market about its net profit after tax that were alleged to be misleading and deceptive.
 In September 2014, Myer announced that it expected profit growth for FY2015, and in March 2015 it announced that its net profit after tax was significantly less than its FY2014 results.47 Upon the March 2015 announcement being made, Myer's share price dropped by around 10 per cent.
 Shareholders alleged that the making of the September 2014 announcement engaged Myer's continuous disclosure obligations, and that Myer's failure to correct that announcement amounted to misleading and deceptive conduct.48 Assessment of damage was a central issue in the conduct of the case and the Myer defence.

 Direct causation is established by the plaintiff shareholder proving that he or she read and relied on certain market announcements when making their investment decision and that the misleading information resulted in the price of the shares purchased being inflated.
-In contrast, in both the HIH Insurance cases and Myer, the plaintiffs contended that even if they had not personally relied upon the misleading and deceptive statements in their decision to acquire shares, by establishing that the defendants' conduct had caused the market price for the shares to be inflated, the element of causation was established.49
+In contrast, in the HIH Insurance cases, Myer and Babcock & Brown, the plaintiffs contended that even if they had not personally relied upon the misleading and deceptive statements in their decision to acquire shares, by establishing that the defendants' conduct had caused the market price for the shares to be inflated, the element of causation was established.49

 Thus, Brereton J found that it was not necessary to prove each investor's individual reliance on the misleading or deceptive financial statement and that a causal link could instead be established by showing that HIH made misleading or deceptive representations in relation to its financial statements, the market was deceived into a misapprehension that HIH was trading more profitably than it really was and had greater net assets than it really had, HIH shares traded at an inflated market price and investors paid that inflated market price to acquiring shares, thereby suffering loss.54 This causal link is referred to as indirect market-based causation.